-Connection #1 (Grade 4): Engage diverse partners on gra Alaska Standards for C function effectively in a common Core State Standards for English Language Arts, Speaking and Listening, Comprehension & Collaboration (Grade 4): Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with verse partners on grade 4 topics and texts, building on others' ideas and expressing their own clearly.
-Claska Standards for Culturally-Responsive Schools, Cultural Standards for Students #C4, D3, E7, E8: Enter into and notion effectively in a variety of cultural settings; determine how cultural values and beliefs influence the interaction of exple from different cultural backgrounds Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging Cross-cultural communication Name differences in points of view in a view in a variety of Compare points of view in a variety of Paraphrase multiple points of view in a Summarize in detail multiple points of view in a variety of EAKING of English language proficiency are exposed to grade- level words and variety of cultural settings using labeled photographs and personal experiences following a model with a partner using labeled photographs and personal cultural settings using print and visual resources and personal experiences in small groups variety of cultural settings using print and visual resources along with personal experiences in small groups cultural settings using print and visual resources along with personal experiences in small groups Level 6 - Reach SP expressions, such as: cultural differences, point of Cognitive Function: Students at all levels of English language proficiency ANALYZE cultural perspectives. ents participate in discus order gain cross-cultura /-sensitive scenarios
+Connection Common Core State Standards for English Language Arts, Speaking and Listening, Comprehension & Collaboration #1 (Grade 4): Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 4 topics and texts, building on others' ideas and expressing their own clearly.
+Alaska Standards for Culturally-Responsive Schools, Cultural Standards for Students #C4, D3, E7, E8: Enter into and function effectively in a variety of cultural settings; determine how cultural values and beliefs influence the interaction people from different cultural backgrounds Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging Cross-cultural communication Name differences in points of view in a Describe points of view in a variety of Compare points of view in a variety of Summarize in detail multiple points of SPEAKING Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade- level words and expressions, such variety of cultural settings using labeled photographs and personal experiences following a model with a partner cultural settings using labeled photographs and personal experiences in small groups cultural settings using print and visual resources and personal experiences in small groups settings using print view in a variety of cultural settings using print and visual resources along with personal experiences in small groups vel 6 as: cultural differences, point of Cognitive Function: Students at all levels of English language proficiency ANALYZE cultural perspectives. ents participate in discus order gain cross-cultura -sensitive scenarios

-Connection nmon Core State Reading Standards, Foundational Skills #4.
-(Grade 4): Read with sufficient accuracy and ncy to support comprehension. c.
-Use context to confirm or self-correct word recognition and understanding, ading as necessary.
-Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging Fluency strategies fluent and non-fluent Self-assess when oral reading visually Discuss use of fluency strategies Explain how to apply fluency strategies, READING Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade-level words oral reading from visually-supported models or excerpts from familiar text (e.g., language experience stories) emphasis of key words and expressions) in oral reading of visually- supported text with a partner supported text and identify fluency strategies with a partner when orally reading visually-supported text with a partner including how to self- correct, when reading orally with a partner Level 6 - Read RE and expressions, such as: fluency strategy, Cognitive Function: Students at all levels of English language proficiency UNDERSTAND fluency strategies to gain comprehension of text. hing Example Context for Language Use: Students exchange information from grade-level factual and fictional readings related to fluency strategies.
+Connection ommon Core State Reading Standards, Foundational Skills #4.
+(Grade 4): Read with sufficient accuracy and ency to support comprehension. c.
+Use context to confirm or self-correct word recognition and understanding, reading as necessary.
+Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging Fluency strategies Distinguish between fluent and non-fluent Self-assess when oral reading visually Explain how to apply fluency strategies, ADING Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade-level words models or excerpts words and) in oral strategies with a support of partner partner partner correct, where the support of the RE and expressions, such as: fluency strategy, self-assess, self-correct Cognitive Function: Students at all levels of English language proficiency UNDERSTAND fluency strategies to gain comprehension of text. hing Example Context for Language Use: Students exchange information from grade-level factual and fictional readings related to fluency strategies.